 MiniHuey provides a very lightweight huey-like API that may be

-useful for certain classes of applications.
-Unlike
+useful for certain applications.
+The

 MiniHuey consumer runs inside a

 enqueued/scheduled tasks; whenever a task is enqueued or is scheduled to run, a

 new greenlet is spawned to execute the task.

 Usage and task declaration: